Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The procedure goes something like the following:

-First, let us define some names of databases, reports, and Forms involved in this procedure, for references.
+First, let us define the names of databases, reports, and Forms involved in this procedure, for reference.

 • Current Database Name: DatabaseA.mdb